 Common Mistakes DIY Painters Make

-Short of seeking quotes from cabinet-painting contractors, there are several ways you can make sure your paint job is the best it can be.
+It’s better to research what typically could go wrong before you begin.
+Leaning about them will help ensure that your do it yourself cabinet or furniture painting job is the best it can be.
 Here are the top four easy-to-fix mistakes we most commonly see:

 1.)
 Skimping on preparation.

-One of the most detrimental mistakes people make is forgetting (or ignoring) to prepare the surface to be painted.
+One of the most detrimental mistakes people make is forgetting (or ignoring) to prepare the surface to be painted!
 Paint will only stick to a good surface.
 That means it’s clean.
 There’s no grease, no sticky substances and no residue of any kind.
-If you’re repainting kitchen cabinets, for example, there could be any number of substances on there just from being in the kitchen.
+If you’re repainting kitchen cabinets, for example, there could be a lot of junk on there just from being in the kitchen.